taclane/trunk-recorder-mqtt-status/README.md

 ## Docker

-The included Dockerfile will allow buliding a trunk-recorder docker image with this plugin included.
+The included Dockerfile will allow building a trunk-recorder docker image with this plugin included.

 `docker-compose` can be used to automate the build and deployment of this image.
 In the Docker compose file replace the image line with a build line pointing to the location where this repo has been cloned to.